Feds reveal they have recorded calls between Marilyn Mosby, company that manages Baltimore retirement accounts

 - Marilyn MosbyAmerican lawyer, State's Attorney for Baltimore

-As lawyers for Baltimore State’s Attorney Marilyn Mosby doubled down on their allegations of vindictiveness from federal prosecutors, the feds revealed a new detail about their case: The government has recordings of phone calls between Mosby and the company that manages the city’s retirement plan.
+BALTMORE — As lawyers for Baltimore State’s Attorney Marilyn Mosby doubled down on their allegations of vindictiveness from federal prosecutors, the feds revealed a new detail about their case: The government may have recordings of phone calls between Mosby and the company that manages the city’s retirement plan.

 The revelation came to light during a flurry of filings in Mosby’s federal case Friday, first in the form of a letter from Assistant U.S. Attorney Leo Wise and then in a lengthy legal pleading the defense filed in another attempt to discredit Wise ahead of Mosby’s first court appearance.